 - Following up to verify that families have connected with support services

 - Checking with families about the effectiveness of resources

 - Helping families work with TRICARE and access the extended care health option when appropriate.

-Access Exceptional Family Member Program family support by visiting or calling your local installation Military and Family Support Center, or by contacting Military OneSource at 800-342-9647 and asking for a referral to a special needs consultant.
+Reach EFMP Family Support by visiting or calling your local installation, or by contacting Military OneSource at 800-342-9647 and asking for a referral to a special needs consultant.

-Military OneSource special needs consultants are available for to help you navigate services for your family and connect you with military and community-based support.
+You can also contact Military OneSource special needs consultants who are available to help you navigate services for your family and connect you with military and community-based support.